Frequently Asked Questions

 - Patient Episode Database for Wales (PedW) - all hospital admissions in Wales

-- Public Health England (PHE) – Information on cancer diagnoses and treatment (part of NHS Digital from October 2021).
+- Public Health England (PHE) – Information on cancer diagnoses and treatment (part of NHS England from October 2021).

 - NHS Trusts – pathology reports and other information not obtainable via data providers.